mtia/Festivalle/ReadMe.md

 <p align="center"> <img src="images/BPMAutocorr.png" > </p>

 The signal is downsampled in in this stage to avoid excessive CPU load.
-A buffer of 9600 samples is analyzed, computing 1200 time lags that span from 75 BPM to 150 BPM.
+A buffer of 9600 samples is analyzed, computing 1200 time lags.
 <p align="center"> <img src="images/Autocorr.png" > </p>

+The time lag j with maximum value determines the tempo of the music.
+The 1200 autocorrelation lags correspond to tempo values between 75 BPM and 150 BPM.

 ## Feature extraction phase